How to Avoid Capital Gains Tax on Inherited Property in Australia: Expert Strategies Revealed

 CGT eventsA CGT event happens when you sell or dispose of the property.
 This is when you’ll need to calculate the potential capital gain or loss, and understand the tax implications.

 Exemptions and discounts on CGTIn some circumstances, you may be exempt from paying CGT.
 For example, you won’t have to pay CGT on the sale of your main residence due to the main residence exemption.
-There may also be discounts and concessions available, especially for properties held for more than 12 months.
+Discounts and concessions may also be available, especially for properties held for more than 12 months.

 Capital Gains Tax Implications For Inherited Property

-Now, let’s say you’ve inherited a property.
+Now, let’s say you’ve inherited a property or a deceased estate.
 Will you have to pay CGT when you acquire it?
 What about if you decide to sell?
 Let’s find out.

 As a beneficiary inheriting property in Australia, you generally don’t have any CGT liability when you inherit the property.
 CGT is only triggered when a ‘CGT event’ occurs, such as selling or transferring the property.